pivotal/skenario/docs/concepts.md

 # Skenario Concepts

-This document introduces the core concepts and logic of Skenario, a simulator for Knative.
+This document introduces the core concepts and logic of Skenario, a simulator for HPA.

 Skenario is a simulator that borrows ideas from two distinct schools of modeling:
 Discrete Event Simulation (DES) and Systems Dynamics (SD).

 ## The purpose of simulation

-The motivation for Skenario is to present the Knative Pod Autoscaler with synthetic inputs that lead to realistic reactions, so that its behaviour can be understood under various scenarios.
+The motivation for Skenario is to present the Horizontal Pod Autoscaler with synthetic inputs that lead to realistic reactions, so that its behaviour can be understood under various scenarios.